Skip to main content

 Industry experience and opportunities:

-Course curriculum will be supported by live projects with purpose-led industry partners, allowing you to directly apply theory to practice.
-You will be encouraged to engage with extra-curricular opportunities, for example: mentoring sessions and work placements.
+Course curriculum will be supported by projects with purpose-led industry partners, allowing you to directly apply theory to practice.
+You will be encouraged to engage with extra-curricular opportunities involving industry partners.

 Climate, Social and Racial Justice